videojs/http-streaming/README.md

 If you *were* thinking about modifying runtime properties in a video.js plugin, we'd recommend you avoid it.
-Your plugin won't work with videos that don't use videojs-contrib-hls and the best plugins work across all the media types that video.js supports.
-If you're deploying videojs-contrib-hls on your own website and want to make a couple tweaks though, go for it!
+Your plugin won't work with videos that don't use videojs-http-streaming and the best plugins work across all the media types that video.js supports.
+If you're deploying videojs-http-streaming on your own website and want to make a couple tweaks though, go for it!

 #### hls.playlists.master